fcrepo4-labs/fcrepo-api-x-demo/README.md

 This repository provides Dockerfiles for the following images that will be run in containers orchestrated by docker-compose:

 * [acrepo](acrepo/LATEST) -  Provides a Karaf container with [repository services provided by Amherst College](https://gitlab.amherst.edu/acdc/repository-extension-services/) already installed and running.
-* [apix](apix/0.2.0) - Provides a Karaf container with API-X installed and configured in a useful way for the demo.
+* [apix](apix/0.3.0-SNAPSHOT) - Provides a Karaf container with API-X installed and configured in a useful way for the demo.
-* [fcrepo](fcrepo/4.7.1-tomcat) - Provides a default-configured Fedora 4.7.1.
+* [fcrepo](fcrepo/4.7.1-1) - Provides a default-configured Fedora 4.7.1.
-* [fuseki](fuseki/2.4.1) - Provides a triplestore index of API-X service documents and repository objects
+* [fuseki](fuseki/2.4.1-1) - Provides a triplestore index of API-X service documents and repository objects
-* [indexing](indexing/0.2.0) - Ancillary (i.e. not considered "core") API-X image that keeps the demonstration triplestores up-to-date
+* [indexing](indexing/0.3.0-SNAPSHOT) - Ancillary (i.e. not considered "core") API-X image that keeps the demonstration triplestores up-to-date

+# Developer Documentation

+This section is for developers wishing to update and build images

+## Naming conventions

+In this repository, the `Dockerfile` for an image that contains a particular version of software should be placed in a directory that correponds to the version number.
+For example, version `1.2.3` of `foo` should be found in `foo/1.2.3`.

+The suffix `-N` (as in `foo/1.2.3-1` or `foo/1.2.3-2`) is used to distinguish mutually incompatible images containing the same version of software.
+That is to say, if the image changes in an incompatible manner (such as refactoring the names of configuration environment variables), then the version should be incremented by appending a suffix.

+## Building images

+The `docker-compose.yaml` file contains `build` instructions that point to the directory containing the `Dockerfile` that builds the corresponding image.
+For example:

+      fcrepo:
+        image: fcrepoapix/apix-fcrepo:4.7.1-1
+        build: fcrepo/4.7.1-1
+Note that due to the naming conventions above, the image tag will match the terminal directory in the `build` instuction.

+To build all images, run `docker-compose build`

+To push all images to dockerhub, run `docker-compose push`.

+To build or push a specific image, add the _service_ name, as used by docker-compose; `docker-compose build fcrepo`.

+## Reproducable builds

+To avoid subtle bugs, all `Dockerfile`s should specify the hash of the base images they are derived from in the `FROM` statement.
+For example:

+    FROM tomcat:8.5.15-jre8@sha256:c8c45c1b463ecdae66bca3ffd8d6c75079a90fc4f3bfef061b4ba89f35e16b0f

+This assures that all subsequent builds (regardless of host they are built on) use the exact same base image.
+Updating the base image needs to be an explicit operation that resuults in a commit that updates the hash.

+### Base images

+`docker-compose build` only builds images defined in a given `docker-compose.yaml` file.
+Some images (such as `apix-core`) are built on top of other images provied by api-x, such as `fcrepoapix/apix-karaf/4.0.7`.
+Karaf would be consider a _base image_.
+Normally, base images will simply be pulled in by dockerhub.
+However, if specifically re-building a base image, or incrementing the version of one, then base images need to be specifically built and pushed to the dockerhub separately.

+Base image directories (e.g. [karaf](karaf)) have their own `docker-compose.yaml` files that obey the same conventions.
+So `docker-compose` can be used to build them as well.

+Once new base images are created, _they must be pushed to dockerhub before any other image can use them_.
+So the procedure for incrementing the version of Karaf used for API-X would be:
+1. Create a new `karaf/my.new.version` directory containg the updated Dockerfile
+2. Build the Karaf image with `docker-compose build`
+3. Push the Karaf image with `docker-compose push`
+4. Edit the Dockerfiles of any images that are built on that base image.
+Update the hash in the `FROM` section so that it matches the image you just built and pushed.
+5. Use `docker-compose build` to build and push the new images.